European Art

 Helene Kröller-Müller looks over the foundations of the museum after construction is halted in 1922

 In 1935, the Müllers donated their entire collection to the Dutch State.
-The only condition was that the museum must be built in the gardens of their park.
+The only condition was that the museum be built in the gardens of their park.
 The project also provided jobs for many people.

 Builders in front of the entrance of Rijksmuseum Kröller-Müller